jdeluyck/kcoreorg-website/_posts/2006/2006-01-28-phptelemeter-1-01-released.md

 tags:
   - phptelemeter
 ---
-I&#8217;ve just released phptelemeter 1.01.
+I've just released phptelemeter 1.01.
 Brown paper bag release!

-  * Bugfix: I forgot to change the Telemeter4tools error ID&#8217;s, fixed.
+  * Bugfix: I forgot to change the Telemeter4tools error ID's, fixed.

 As per usual, you can download it from <a href="http://sourceforge.net/projects/phptelemeter" target="_blank">SourceForge</a>.